sakanaelectronics/smartplanmonitoring/README.md

 If I may suggest, I suggest adding rs485 to make it more flexible, accurate, and durable.
 So that in the future you can add other sensors such as
 - [Soil Moisture, Temperature, pH & EC Sensor] (https://www.dfrobot.com/product-2830.html)
 - [Soil NPK Measure Sensor] (https://www.dfrobot.com/product-2819.html)
-and other sensors with interfaces using rs485
+or other sensors with interfaces using rs485

 ## Contact
 if any request or question? trialhudije@gmail.com